In this article, we will discuss the most critical HTTP Status Codes to improve technical SEO.

 Be sure to review the status code column so that each assigned code is, in fact, correct and true.

 The correct HTTP status code is imperative for successful SEO.
-Many businesses choose to create a unique 404 page so that users and the search engines are aware that they should check back.
+Many businesses choose to create a unique 404 page so that users and search engines are aware that they should check back.

 And, if you have deleted a page and wish to send users to a new page that has been created in its place, you want to use a 301 redirect so that you do not lose precious traffic.